 Rice is a symbol of Vietnamese culture and cuisine.
 Rice fields are not only the key food suppliers for millions of people but also ideal destinations for photographers and nature lovers.
-Thanks to the diversity of types of terrain, there are different kinds of rice fields in Vietnam.
+Thanks to the diversity of terrain types, there are different kinds of rice fields in Vietnam.
 While the lowlands have vast fields which can stretch so intensively that they, in the words of Vietnamese people, make the storks’ wings tired because of flying, the highlands impress the world with their unique design of terraced fields.

-When is the Best Time to Visit Rice Fields in Vietnam
+When is The Best Time to Visit Rice Fields in Vietnam

 Get your tickets to travel to Sapa: